-During the Quarter, the Company incurred \$512,161 (2020 - \$37,389) in exploration and development expenditures on the Separation Rapids Lithium Project.
-Approximately 76% of these expenditures were incurred primarily on the bulk sampling program which was completed during the Quarter, 9% were spent on permitting and baseline environmental studies, and 14% were incurred on metallurgical testwork.
-Approximately \$17,000 was also expended on lithium market development work towards securing offtake agreements for the petalite and lithium hydroxide products.
+During the Year, the Company incurred \$801,297 (2020 - \$503,191) in exploration and development expenditures on the Separation Rapids Lithium Project.
+Approximately 60% of these expenditures were incurred primarily on the bulk sampling program completed during the Year, 18% were spent on permitting for the bulk sampling program and baseline environmental studies, and 22% were incurred on metallurgical testwork mainly to perform a calcination campaign on 50 kg of petalite concentrate and to produce a lithium sulphate solution for evaluation by potential customers.
+In addition, approximately \$51,000 was expended during the Year on lithium market development work towards securing offtake agreements for the petalite products and lithium battery materials products.